Arize-ai/client_python/src/arize/_generated/api_client/docs/Task.md

 # Task

-A task is a typed, configurable unit of work that ties one or more evaluators to a data source (project or dataset). `run_experiment` tasks additionally carry a `run_configuration` that defines the LLM or evaluator settings for each triggered run.
+A task is a typed, configurable unit of work that ties one or more evaluators to a data source (project or dataset). `RUN_EXPERIMENT` tasks additionally carry a `run_configuration` that defines the LLM or evaluator settings for each triggered run.

 ## Properties